Analog electronics, Digital electronics, Hobby, Projects

 Multivibrators with 2 transistors: astable, monostable and bistable

-A multivibrator is a circuit which has two states in output, high or “1” and low or “0”.
-The Multivibrators can be of three types: Astable, monostable and bistable.
-In this post is shown operation and design of these circuits.
+A multivibrator is a circuit that has two states in output, high or “1” and low or “0”.
+Multivibrators can be of three types: Astable, monostable, and bistable.
+This post shows the operation and design of these circuits.

 Astable multivibrators